libxml-raku/LibXML-raku/doc/Parser.md

 --------------------

 LibXML also provides a DOM based SAX parser.
 The SAX parser is defined in the module LibXML::SAX::Parser.
 As it is not a stream based parser, it parses documents into a DOM and traverses the DOM tree instead.

-The API of this parser is exactly the same as any other Perl SAX2 parser.
-See XML::SAX::Intro for details.

 Aside from the regular parsing methods, you can access the DOM tree traverser directly, using the reparse() method: